adamharrison/liquid-cpp/README.md

 ## Introduction

-A fully featured, extensible, modular, and (reasonably) portable C++17 parser, renderer and optimizer for [Liquid](https://shopify.github.io/liquid/); Shopify's templating language.
+A fully featured C++17 parser, renderer and optimizer for [Liquid](https://shopify.github.io/liquid/); Shopify's templating language.
 It's designed to provide official support for using liquid in the following languages:

 * C++
 * C